mrisher/smtp-sts/mta-sts.md

   from last policy fetch time.
 To mitigate the risks of attacks at policy refresh time, it is expected that this value typically be in the range of weeks or greater.
-* `mx`: MX patterns (list of plain-text MX match strings, required).
-One or more patterns matching the expected MX for this domain.
-For example, `["*.example.com", "*.example.net"]` indicates that mail for this domain might be handled by any MX with a hostname at `example.com` or `example.net`.
-Valid patterns can be either hostname literals (e.g. "mx1.example.com") or wildcard matches, so long as the wildcard occupies the full left-most label in the pattern.
-(Thus `*.example.com` is valid but `mx*.example.com` is not.)
+* `mx`: MX identity patterns (list of plain-text strings, required).
+One or more patterns matching a Common Name ([@!RFC6125]) or Subject Alternative Name ([@!RFC5280]) present in the X.509 certificate presented by any MX receiving mail for this domain.
+For example, `["mail.example.com", ".example.net"]` indicates that mail for this domain might be handled by any MX with a certificate valid for a host at `example.com` or `example.net`.
+Valid patterns can be either fully specified names (`example.com`) or suffixes (`.example.net`) matching the right-hand parts of a server's identity; the latter case are distinguished by a leading period.
 In the case of Internationalized Domain Names ([@!RFC5891]), the MX MUST specify the Punycode-encoded A-label, as per [@!RFC3492], and not the Unicode-encoded U-label.
+The full semantics of certificate validation are described in "MX Certificate Validation."

 An example JSON policy is as below: